thatcherfreeman/utility-dctls/README.md

 Adds a value to each channel.
 The channels are computed by $\text{Red}_{\text{out}} = \text{Red}_{\text{in}} + \text{Global Offset} + \text{Red Offset}$ and likewise for the other two channels.

+## Bit Depth Estimator DCTL
+Tool to help estimate the true bit depth of a file.
+It works by comparing the code values in the current pixel to the adjacent pixels and measuring the smallest nonzero difference between the corresponding channels to estimate the effective bit depth for the current pixel.

+### DCTL Parameters
+**Target Bit Depth**: When Highlight is enabled, Highlights all pixels whose effective bit depth is within 0.1 of this Target Bit Depth.

+**Highlight**: When checked, highlights only pixels whose bit depth is near the Target Bit Depth, otherwise all pixels are replaced with their effective bit depth.

 ## Blanking Checker DCTL
 Helps you spot pixels with NaN, infinity, negative, zero, or superwhite channels.
 Pixels with certain conditions are replaced by a specified highlight color.
 Optionally, the highlight can be a checkerboard shape.